-What is an Performance Improvement Plan (PIP)?
-Example and Template
+Performance Improvement Plan (PIP) explained and Word Template

 What is the Performance Improvement Plan (PIP)?

 The Performance Improvement Plan (PIP), also known as the Performance Action Plan (PAP), is a method for employers to identify performance gaps among employees.